 Bibliographic science focused database that provides a comprehensive citation search.

 When using this link to access Google Scholar, you will see “is it @ Liverpool” next to the results.
 Selecting ''Is it @ Liverpool' will provide you with a link to access the article (if University of Liverpool Library has an active subscription to that content).

-Online repository of electronic preprints approved for publication after moderation, consisting of scientific papers in the fields of mathematics, physics, astronomy, computer science, quantitative biology and finance.
+An open archive of preprints in the fields of mathematics, physics, astronomy, computer science, quantitative biology and finance.

 Open access digital library for the field of high energy physics (HEP).